 Leverage distributor platform to engage with distributors as well as access and analyze full category sales data.
 This will help the region identify additional barriers and opportunities.

-Engage with the Department of Energy to increase federal standards over time.
+Engage with the U.S. DOE to increase federal standards over time.

 Partner with others in large markets like California, National Grid, Xcel Energy and others to promote and influence XMP products and labels to increase product availability and reduce costs for the benefit of the Northwest.

-Figure 1: Product Portfolio
+Figure 1: Motor-Driven Products Product Portfolio